 Anybody working for a half-decent B2B SEO agency will talk to you at length about why link building is important.
 They will talk about it at conferences, they will talk about it in meetings, they will talk about it at funerals (sometimes mid-eulogy).

 While every link helps, some links are better than others.
-To gauge the value of a link, we use a metric called ’Domain Authority’ (DA) that measures the authority of the site the link sits on.
-Developed by software company Moz, DA is simply a number between 1 and 100: it’s meant to suggest how authoritative Google believes each domain to be.
+To gauge the value of a link, we use a metric called “Domain Authority” (DA) to measure the value of the site the link sits on.
+Developed by SEO software company Moz, it’s simply a number between 1 and 100: it’s meant to suggest how authoritative Google believes each domain to be.
 The BBC, for example, has a DA of 100, which makes it more or less the SEOly grail; the blog on cats you started this morning is likely to be rather less trusted.

-The process of identifying online publications and agreeable journalists – and getting them interested in your company, its spokespeople, and what they have to say – is long and arduous, but it bears tasty, tasty fruit.
-Coverage and publicity are obviously a big part of that, but when you secure an article, blog, or comment piece with a media outlet, you’ll often be able to get a link in the author bio or somewhere in the text.
+The process of identifying target publications and agreeable journalists – and getting them interested in your company, its spokespeople, and what it has to say – is long and arduous, but it bears tasty, tasty fruit.
+Coverage and publicity is obviously a big part of that, but when you secure an article, blog, or comment piece with a media outlet, you’ll often be able to get a link in the author bio or somewhere in the text.

-If you want to know how many followed backlinks currently point at your site, use Moz’s free Open Site Explorer tool.
+If you want to know how many followed links currently point at your site, use Moz’s free (to a point) Link Explorer tool.
 Got some good links from sites with great DAs?
 Yes?
 Amazing!
 Now check a competitor’s site.
 Have they got more links than you from better domains?
 Yes?
 That’s why they rank higher than you in the search engine results pages.
-Everything else being equal (i.e. you’ve got all your onsite optimisation right and you’re regularly producing great content), your keyword rankings will be dependent on the quality and quantity of links you (or your great B2B PR agency – FYI that’s us!) build.
+Everything else being equal (i.e. you’ve got all your onsite optimisation right and you’re regularly producing great content), your keyword rankings will pretty much be dependent on the quality and quantity of links you (or your great B2B PR agency – FYI that’s us!) build.

 We know exactly why link building is important and are pretty good at it in all its forms, in using PR as part of a harmonious, coordinated SEO strategy.
 Want to discuss your link building strategy further?
 No problem, contact our SEO experts now.